Zzackllack/School-projects-ggl/README.md

 To run these projects locally, you will need a Java Development Kit (JDK) and an Integrated Development Environment (IDE) that supports Java.

 ### Prerequisites
-- Java Development Kit (JDK) 8 or higher
+- Java Development Kit (JDK) 8 or higher (I honestly don't knwo wich JDK is required but I thought JDK would be the go to)
 - An IDE like IntelliJ IDEA, Eclipse, or NetBeans

 ### Installation